hyperledger/indy-node/docs/source/troubleshooting.md

 ### Where to get info

 Most useful places get info are the following:
-- either VALIDATOR_INFO command send through Indy CLI, or `validator-info` script run on validator node.
+- either VALIDATOR_INFO command sent through Indy CLI, or `validator-info` script run on validator node.
   These tools provide important information like how many nodes are connected to each other, when last write happened (due to freshness check it should happen at least once per 5 minutes), whether a view change is in progress now or other important data, which is useful to assess pool current health and can be a starting point for further investigation, when needed.
 - `journalctl` logs can be useful because they contain tracebacks of indy-node crashes, if they happened, and these logs are really easy to check.
   Sometime crashes can be due to some bugs in code, but also they can be caused by insufficient resource (either memory or disk space), and if this is the case `journalctl` logs can provide a quick answer.